lukketsvane/anti.exposure/pages/posts/day1.md

 ---
-title: Advent of Design - Day 1: Innovative SAD Light Therapy Visor
+title: Advent of Desing - Day 2, SAD visor
-date: 2021-12-01
+date: 2023/12/1
-description: A deep dive into the design and functionality of a cutting-edge light therapy visor to counteract Seasonal Affective Disorder.
+description: Showcasing the minimalist and modern approach to condom packaging design.
-tag: design, health, technology
+tag: product design
-author: Your Name
+author: You
 ---

 # Seasonal Affective Disorder: Understanding the Impact